 Main Article Content

-: Cross-country ski summer training, body composition, physical fitness, isokinetic muscle strength, no weight training
+off-season cross-country ski training, body composition, physical fitness, isokinetic muscle strength, polarized training, core stability training

 Background and objective